You’ve probably thought about how your manager manages you. But have you ever thought about how you manage your manager?

 - Develop a Plan B for each of your projects, in case Plan A doesn't yield the results or meet the standards required.

 - Stay flexible.
 Willingly accept changing priorities, assignments, and goals.

 - Maintain your network.
 It’s a valuable resource that can save you time and help you meet challenges.

 If you think of your manager as your most important internal customer, you’ll want to offer exceptional customer service whenever you can.
-Being professional and resourceful not only gains you positive notice from your supervisor, it can also open up opportunities and increase your job satisfaction.
+Being professional and resourceful not only gains you positive notice from your manager, it can also open up opportunities and increase your job satisfaction.